rockettheme/docs/Docs/wordpress/themes/cygnet/contactus.md

 Introduction
 -----

-The **Contact Us** example page demonstrates how you can create a beautiful contact page with the Cygnet template.
+The **Contact Us** example page demonstrates how you can create a beautiful contact page with the Cygnet theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Mainbody
 -----

 ![Mainbody](page_contactus_5.png)

 The **Contact Us** page is a common WordPress page.
 The page's content is blank.
 The contact form is loaded as the result of setting the **Template** in the **Page Attributes** section of the sidebar to **Contact Form**.
-This form is loaded from the `template-contact.php` file located in the theme's directory.
+This form is loaded from the `theme-contact.php` file located in the theme's directory.

 Widgets
 -----